 Please note: your requested teacher may not be available and/or approved by the Department Chair.
 Pending approval, you will be issued a CRN to register for your private lessons.

 Just as with any course, you should expect your private lesson teacher to give you a syllabus and first-day handout to explain their attendance, grading, and studio policies.
 You should expect to find your course syllabus and instructor contact information on Blackboard.
 Your weekly lesson grades should be entered regularly on Blackboard.
 All two-credit hour / hour-long private lessons should have the following grading policies:

 A. Concert Attendance: 10%

 B. Instrumental lab Attendance/Performance: 20%

-If your private lesson teacher has not contacted you by the second day of classes, please see Mr. Kochen and or the Department Chair for help in contacting your instructor.
+If your private lesson teacher has not contacted you by the second day of classes, please see the Department Chair for help in contacting your instructor.
 Lessons will begin the first week of the semester and should include 15 weeks of instruction.
 Specific attendance policies should be clearly defined in your course syllabus (including policies for missed lessons and make-up lessons).

 Students are encouraged to keep an open and professional dialogue with their instructors over their expectations, practice regimens, and progress.
 Please contact the Department Chair if you have any concerns regarding your private lessons.

 Lessons on secondary instruments can be beneficial to the student.
 However, it is imperative students are aware of the financial aid and accumulated credit hour implications associated with all enrolled courses.
 Please seek advising from your private lesson teacher, and/or the Department Chair if you have any questions about private lessons and your specific degree, scholarship, or financial aid situation.